IftachSadeh/paper-range-slider/README.md

 ## Examples:

-Basic use:
+### Basic use:
 ```html
 <paper-range-slider></paper-range-slider>
 ```

+### Additional options

-- Use `min` and `max` to specify the slider range.
+- Use `min` and `max` to specify the limits of values for the slider.
-- Use `value-min` and `value-max` to set the initial position of the two knobs.
+- Use `value-min` and `value-max` to set the initial position of the two knobs (the selected range of values).
-- Use `value-diff-min` and `value-diff-max` to optionally set the minimal and maximal allowed value for the difference between the lower and upper values.
+- Use `value-diff-min` and `value-diff-max` to set the minimal and maximal allowed difference between the lower and upper selected values.
-- Use `always-show-pin` to never hide the pins
+- Use `always-show-pin` to never hide the pins.
-- Some of the interface of paper-slider also apply (`snaps`, `pin`, `step`).
+- The following options apply, as for paper-slider: `snaps`, `pin`, `step`.
-- The slider width must explicitly be set, using `slider-width` (Default is "200px").
+- The slider width must explicitly be set, using `slider-width` (the default is "200px").
 ```html
 <paper-range-slider snaps pin step='1' min='0' max='100' value-diff-min="10" value-diff-max="50" value-min='30' value-max='60'></paper-range-slider>
 ```

-- The position of the knobs may be accessed by setting up a listener to the "updateValues" event:
+- The current position of the knobs (selected range of values) may be accessed by setting up a listener to the `updateValues` event:
 ```html
 <paper-range-slider id='myPaperRangeSliderId'></paper-range-slider>
 <script>